gambit/gambit/lib/_syntax/README.md

   - Investigate the strategies used to accelerate the compilation of those old syntax construct and make sure we do the same when we can.
   - Complete hygiene would rejects programs with undeclared identifiers.
-    Must fill up the environment.
+    Fill up the environment or accept unknown global?

 - GSI
   - merge the original `compile-top` "phase" with